 What are the best Google Home compatible devices?

 Before buying one or more of the best Google Home compatible devices, you’ll want to consider getting a smart speaker with a microphone to maximize the capabilities of your smart home.
-Any of the best Google Home speakers will do, but a good place to start is Google’s own Google Nest Hub Max.
+Any of the best Google Home speakers will do, but a good place to start is Google’s own Google Nest Hub.

-The $229 Google Nest Hub Max is the standout among the best Google Home compatible devices we’ve reviewed.
+The $99 Google Nest Hub is one of the more recent best Google Home compatible devices we’ve reviewed.
 As an all-in-one smart home hub, you can use it to play your music, check in on your security camera feeds, video chat with family and friends and control all your other smart home devices.
-It also just gained the ability to support group video calls with Duo and stream Netflix.
+It has the ability to support group video calls with Duo and stream Netflix.
+It also can track your sleep.

 One of the best cheap smart home devices and best smart home devices overall on this list is the Wemo WiFi smart plug.
 This compact, clever gadget makes any dumb appliance smart for just $25.
 Simply connect directly the Wemo WiFi Smart Plug to your network and plug in an LED lamp or coffee maker to integrate it into your smart home system.

 The best Google Home compatible devices